vralle/html-bundler-webpack-plugin/README.md

 > [!WARNING]
 >
 > Don't import source styles in JavaScript.
-Styles should be specified directly in HTML.\
+> Styles should be specified directly in HTML.\
 > Don't define source JS files in Webpack entry.
-Scripts must be specified directly in HTML.
+> Scripts must be specified directly in HTML.

 The default CSS output filename is `[name].css`.
-You can specify your own filename using [webpack filename substitutions](https://webpack.js.org/configuration/output/#outputfilename):
+You can specify your own filename using [webpack filename substitutions][webpack-outputfilename-url]:

 ```js
 const HtmlBundlerPlugin = require('html-bundler-webpack-plugin');